NetFabric/NetFabric.Hyperlinq/README.md

 *Hyperlinq* outperfoms *LINQ* when enumerating collections that implement `IReadOnlyList<T>` (E.g. arrays and `List<T>`) and collections that have value-type enumerators (E.g. collections in the `System.Collections.Generic` namespace).
 For any other collection, it also outforms *LINQ* when multiple operations are composed.

-This implementation favors performance and reduction of heap allocations, in detriment of binary size.
+This implementation favors performance and reduction of heap allocations, in detriment of assembly binary size (lots of overloads).

 No dynamic code generation is used so it's ahead-of-time (AOT) compatible.